generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

 * The processing of a formal decision (nl: ‘besluit’) on the application by the case handler

-* The creation of the product ‘Stadspas’ as an object in the objects api
+* The creation of the product ‘Stadspas’ as an object in the objects API

 * Generation of the necessary emails and documents.